learlab/itell/apps/demo/content/textbook/21-practical-strategies-for-psychological-measurement.md

     correct: false
   - answer: "d.\tThey observe behaviors for enough time that the observations converge on a reliable conclusion"
     correct: false
-- !Structured
-  question: "11.\tA researcher believes that the construct of “personality” involves 5 separate traits (Openness, Conscientiousness, Extraversion, Agreeableness, and Neuroticism).
+- question: "11.\tA researcher believes that the construct of “personality” involves 5 separate traits (Openness, Conscientiousness, Extraversion, Agreeableness, and Neuroticism).
 They then create a measure of personality that only includes a single item (“do you have a good personality?”) and doesn’t cover that whole construct.
 What is the primary issue with this measurement?"
   answers:
   - answer: "a.\tIt lacks reliability"
     correct: false